michaelmusick/InteractiveInstallation_CC_Demo/Projects/Project_3/readme.md

 Strike will occur in the morning of Day 18, following crit.

-## Documentation
+## Collective Documentation

-Like previous projects, the group will be responsible for submitting a single set of documentation.
+Like previous projects, the group will be responsible for submitting a single set of documentation about the art work.
 This is to be completed collaboratively.

 *Unlike* previous projects, documentation is due at the time of critique.
 This means that documentation footage, editing, and writing will need to occur simultaneously with install and presentation.

+## Individual Documentation

+For this project, you also need to submit a brief (1-page) document describing your work towards the final project.
+This document should also include a discussion of what knowledge, technical skills, and/or artistic skills you acquired.